bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-12-newsletter.md

     amounts, e.g. "200,000 sats" indicates Alice will splice in that amount and "-50,000 sats" indicates she wants to splice out that amount.
-He also mentions a concern involving zero-conf splicing but does not go into detail about it.
+He also mentions a concern involving zero-conf splicing but does not go into detail about it. {% include functions/podcast-callout.md url="pod246 splicing" %}

 - **Proposed BIP for transaction terminology:** Mark "Murch" Erhardt [posted][erhardt terms] the draft of an [informational BIP][terms bip] to the Bitcoin-Dev mailing list that suggests a vocabulary to use for referring to parts of transactions and concepts relating to them.
-As of this writing, all replies to the proposal were supportive of the effort.
+As of this writing, all replies to the proposal were supportive of the effort. {% include functions/podcast-callout.md url="pod246 terminology" %}

 ## Bitcoin Core PR Review Club